ALib C++ Library

 1. Pretty Printers for GNU Debugger (gdb)

 GNU debugger supports python scripts that allow the display of complex data types with so called pretty printers .
-ALox provides such script for its common classes and for classes of the underlying library ALib.
+ALib provides such script for some of its most important classes, for example, all string types, class File, class Variable and several more.

 The script is found in the ALox source folder under